Home

 First tell rpm about the 4Pane public key.
 Get superuser privileges with su or sudo, then do:

-rpm --import http://www.4pane.co.uk/4Pane.asc
+rpm --import https://www.4pane.co.uk/4Pane.asc

 Or you can do the same thing in two steps: first download the key file with wget, then install it.

-wget http://www.4pane.co.uk/4Pane.asc
+wget https://www.4pane.co.uk/4Pane.asc

 rpm --import ./4Pane.asc